-The Northwestern network consists of 12 33 kV subtransmission circuits supplying eight zone substations.
+The Northwestern network consists of twelve 33 kV subtransmission circuits supplying eight zone substations.
 Each zone substation supplies the 11 kV distribution network with interconnectivity via switched open points to adjacent zones.
-All 11 kV feeders are radial from the zone substations with the exception of the meshed ring feeders supplying the Porirua CBD and the Titahi Bay substation.
-The load summary of each zone substation is listed in Table 9-26.
+All 11 kV feeders are radial from the zone substations except for the meshed ring feeders supplying the Porirua CBD and Titahi Bay substation.
+The load summary of each zone substation is listed in Table 9-27.